jllegras/ngsToolsDev/README.md

 We then compute sample allele frequency posterior probabilities assuming no prior (.sfs, values will be in log format):
 ``angsd -sim1 pop.glf.gz -nInd 40 -realSFS 1 -out pops``

-and we estimate the overall SFS (.sfs.ml) using an ML approach (Nielsen et al. 2012):
+We estimate the overall SFS (.sfs.ml) using an Maximum Likelihood (ML) approach (Nielsen et al. 2012, PLoS One):
 ``misc/optimSFS.gcc -binput pops.sfs -nChr 80 -nThreads 10``

-Finally we compute sample allele frequency posterior probabilities using the SFS as a prior (.sfs.ml.norm, values will not be in log format anymore):
+Finally we compute sample allele frequency posterior probabilities using the estimated SFS as a prior (.sfs.ml.norm, values will not be in log format anymore):
 ``misc/sfstools.g++ -sfsFile pops.sfs -nChr 80 -priorFile pops.sfs.ml -dumpBinary 1 > pops.norm``

 Please note that if your data is folded you should use option -fold 1 at step -realSFS 1 and the set -nChr equal to -nInd.